CryoInTheCloud/CryoCloudWebsite/book/how_tos/background/index.md

 ### Python
 Dive deeper into how [Python is managed and installed](python) on the JupyterHub and how you can install that on your personal machine.

+### Nbdime
+Jupyter notebooks are useful, rich media documents stored in a plain text JSON format.
+This format is relatively easy to parse.
+However, primitive line-based diff and merge tools do not handle well the logical structure of notebook documents.
+[`nbdime`](https://nbdime.readthedocs.io/en/latest/), on the other hand, provides “content-aware” diffing and merging of Jupyter notebooks.
+It understands the structure of notebook documents.
+Therefore, it can make intelligent decisions when diffing and merging notebooks.